Macau Grand Prix: Major accidents

-1967: Arsenio Laurel: Killed when he lost control of his Lotus 41 and hit the corner sea wall, now called Mandarin Bend.
+1967: Dodjie Laurel: Killed when he lost control of his Lotus 41 and hit the corner sea wall, now called Mandarin Bend.
 He was trapped in his Formula car and burned.

 1971: David Ma: whilst qualifying, he lost control of his Lotus 47 under braking for the Statue Corner, striking into a lamp post.
 Ma was killed instantly.
 The wrecked remains of his car was dumped at sea on its return trip.

 1972: Chan Shui Fat: at the Guia Race, his Mini Cooper went out of control at more than 100 mph and left the road.
 Chan jumped out of the car before it crashed into a wall and burst into flames.
 He died from internal bleeding shortly after being admitted to hospital.